saquibshaikh14/vscode-add-signature-extensoin/README.md

 [Marketplace Download Link](https://marketplace.visualstudio.com/items?itemName=saquibshaikh.vscode-add-signature)

-## Activation
+## Activation & Uses

 The extension is activated when Visual Studio Code starts.
-It listens for the creation of new files using vscode file explorer  and triggers the addition of the signature text.
+It listens for the creation of new files using vscode file explorer  and generate signature text.

+Use shortcut `cmd + shift + g` in mac or `ctrl + shift + g` to generate signature manually in opened file.

+*OR*

-To add signature manually open vscode **Command Pallet** by pressing `cmd + shift + p` in mac or `ctrl + shift + p` in window.
+Open vscode **Command Pallet** by pressing `cmd + shift + p` in mac or `ctrl + shift + p` in window.
 Search `VscodeAddSignature: Add Signature` and press enter.

-**NOTES:** Signature will be added for supported file types and extension is enabled from extension setting.
+> **Note:** Signature will be added for supported file types only if extension is enabled from extension setting.
+>
+> For **Keybinding Conflict** please refer [Detecting keybinding conflicts](https://code.visualstudio.com/docs/getstarted/keybindings#_detecting-keybinding-conflicts)

 ## Configuration